shubhvijay368/assignment_angular/README.md

 # Publicis

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.
+This project was generated with [Angular CLI] version 10.1.2.

+## Install equired dependancies
+Run `npm i` for downloading all the dependencies to run the project.

 ## Development server